 The Li Group - Trauma and Orthopaedic Research Unit

-Trauma and Orthopaedic Research Unit (TORU) is a collaborative laboratory facility with laboratories at Canberra Hospital and at the John Curtin School of Medical Research at the ANU.
-With this facility, TORU possesses a significant capability to conduct research across a diverse range of fields.
+Trauma and Orthopaedic Research Unit (TORU) is a collaborative laboratory facility led by Professor Paul N Smith AM.
+With laboratories at Canberra Hospital and at the John Curtin School of Medical Research (JCSMR) at the ANU, TORU possesses a significant capability to conduct research across a diverse range of fields.

-Associate Professor Rachel Li is the Laboratory Research Lead of TORU.
+Associate Professor Rachel Li at JCSMR is the Laboratory Research Lead of TORU.

 Key Research Areas

 Bacterial resistance to antibiotics is one of the most serious challenges to global public health, as drug resistance has been found for all classes of antibiotics used in clinical practice.
 Infection is a leading cause of revision surgery and is associated with significant patient morbidity.
 The relative mortality in patients undergoing revision surgery for infected hip arthroplasty is twice that of patients undergoing revision for other causes.
 Since the implant surface plays a crucial role in early bacteria adhesion phases and also the desired implant osseointegration, we, with our collaborators at Monash University, have developed a novel surface modification strategy.

 Magnesium Alloy for Biodegradable and Antibacterial Orthopaedic Implants-Sheep Model